-- Following a student's 5th absence from a full-year course (3rd absence from a half-year course) the student's teacher will be required to submit an attendance notification letter to the Assistant Principal's office.
-The letter will be mailed home and given to the student's guidance counselor.
-Upon receipt of this letter, the student will be personally seen by his/her guidance counselor to discuss the matter. - Upon the student's 10th and 24th absence from a full-year course (6th and 11th absence from a half-year course), notification letters will again be submitted (by the student's teacher) to the Assistant Principal's office, to be mailed home to the student's parent(s)/guardian.
-Upon receipt of each notification letter, parents are requested to immediately contact their student's grade administrator, and guidance counselor, to schedule a meeting to discuss their student's attendance record.
+• Following a student's 6th unexcused absence from a full-year course (3rd unexcused absence from a half-year course), the student's teacher will be required to submit a Notification of Absence form to the attendance office.
+The letter will be mailed home, and copies sent to the student's Assistant Principal and guidance counselor.
+Teachers will contact the parent/guardian and create a log of the contact.

-• Upon the student's 26th absence from a full-year course (13th from a half-year course) the teacher will submit a final attendance notification letter to the Assistant Principal's office, and the Principal.
-The Principal will notify the student and his/her parent(s)/guardian via a letter that credit for the course is denied.
+- Upon receipt of this letter, the student will be personally seen by his/her guidance counselor to discuss the matter.
+Upon the student's 12th unexcused absence from a full-year course (6th unexcused absence from a half-year course), notification letters will again be submitted (by the student's teacher) to the attendance office, which will send copies home, to the Assistant Principal and to the guidance counselor.
+Upon receipt of each notification letter, parents are requested to immediately contact their student's Assistant Principal and guidance counselor, to schedule a meeting to discuss their student's attendance record.
+Teachers will contact the parent/guardian and create a log of the contact. - Upon a student's 18th absence from a full-year course (9th absence from a half-year course) the teacher will submit a final Notification of Absence form to the attendance office, and the principal.
+The principal will notify the student and his/her parent(s)/guardian via a letter that credit for the course is denied.